AngieStagg/reading-notes/class01.md

 Props is short for properties.

 ### How are props used in React?
-Props are what carries data between components.
+Props are what carry data between components.

 ### What is the flow of props?
 Props pass data in a uni-directional flow, that being one way from parent to child.